grpc/proposal/A36-xds-for-servers.md

 ### Go

-Create an `xds.Server` struct that would internally contain a `grpc.Server`.
+Create an `xds.GRPCServer` struct that would internally contain a `grpc.Server`.
 It would inject its own `StreamServerInterceptor` and `UnaryServerInterceptor`s into the `grpc.Server`.
-The interceptors would be controlled by an `atomic.Value` that would update with the configuration.
+The interceptors would be controlled by an `atomic.Value` or mutex-protected field that would update with the configuration.
 When `Serve(net.Listener)` is called it creates an XdsClient and observes the `Addr()` to create a watch.
 Before `Serve(net.Listener)` returns, it will shut down the XdsClient.
 Note that configuration is nominally per-address, but there is only one set of interceptors, so the interceptors will need to look up the per-address configuration each RPC.

 TODO: It looks like there is a lifetime issue for the XdsClient, as RPCs can continue after the listener is closed and Serve() returns.